St3fan1n1/Basic_OpenGL/README.md

 # Basic OpenGL
 This repository is to document my personal study on OpenGL.
+This code follows the learningopengl tutorials.

 ## Build and Running (command line)